 How to Solve Your Business's Reporting Challenges, Part Two

 - Volume: This is a function of how much data you have stored in the system.
-Again, it may be tempting to think that if you are a smaller company, you don’t have much volume.
+Again, it may be tempting to think that if you are a smaller rental business, you don’t have much volume.
 But the reality is, you may currently have more data than you think — for example, in a general ledger system.
 One of the key drivers in report performance is the volume of data — so it is a good thing to know if you have ten thousand rows or one million rows to summarize for a given time period.

-Understanding these issues can take some time and possibly some help from outside technical expert or vendors if you don’t have a large IT staff.
-But even a high level understanding of these key elements will help you determine the best approach to building the metrics and reports you need for your business.
+Understanding these issues can take some time and possibly some help from outside experts if you don’t have a large, in-house IT staff.
+But even a high-level understanding of these key elements will help you determine the best approach to building the metrics and reports you need for your business.

 Part three of this series will look more in-depth at how you may need to “transform” the data you have to actually build those reports and metrics.
 Stay tuned!

 Written by Chris Kennedy, an InTempo Project Manager and reporting expert.